Level: Primary & lower secondary level (SeQf level 2), Upper secondary level (SeQf level 4)

 Community college studies are assessed based on attendance and active participation.
 For full-time studies, this means that the student should be present as a rule every Monday-Friday from 8.40-14.30, unless the teaching is arranged for another time or day, and complete all tasks that are included in the course.
 If a student's absence is higher than 20%, the school has the right and obligation to remove the student from the program, which also means that any student financial aid for the program will be withdrawn.

 If you participate in all parts and complete all tasks that are included in the course, you will receive a certificate of completion and a study assessment report after the end of the course.

 Tuition at Sankt Ignatios is free for everyone with citizenship or residence permit in Sweden or another EU country.
-However, we do charge a service fee for studies at the college or folk high school.
+However, we do charge a service fee for studies at the college or community college.
 For full-time studies this fee is SEK 1200 per semester.
 The service fee covers things like insurance, administration, and some materials used by students in connection with their studies.

 Participants of this course who are Swedish citizens are eligible to apply for student loans and grants via The Swedish Board of Student Finance (CSN).
 In some cases, participants who are not Swedish citizens but who have a residence permit in Sweden may also be eligible to apply for student loans and grants via CSN.
 Applicants must be prepared to validate their eligibility by providing documentation detailing previous education, since this will determine the outcome of their application for student financial aid.

 Read more about how to apply for student financial aid via CSN at www.csn.se.